bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Terunael And The Navarr - A Timeline.md

 *(281 YE - 300 YE) The Second Interregnum*

 *(300 YE - 318 YE) Reign of [[Empress Deanne]]*
-[[Empress Deanne]] ended the Second Interregnum by taking the Throne in 300 YE, primarily in response to increased orc aggression.
+[[Empress Deanne]] ended the Second Interregnum by taking [[The Throne|the Throne]] in 300 YE, primarily in response to increased orc aggression.
 Her early reign was taken up with organising a fractious and complacent Senate, and helping a largely inexperienced [[Military Council]] deal with the dual threat of [[Grendel]] invasions along the southern coast, and a major effort by the [[Druj]] in [[The Barrens|the Barrens]] to claim Dawnguard.

 *(324 YE - 329 YE) Reign of [[Emperor Ahraz]] "the Liberator"*